 The property has a gas fired central heating system with radiators noted to all rooms.

-There is a back boiler situated within a gas fire to the living room and this was not fully visible to us at the date of inspection.
+There is a back boiler located to the rear of the gas fire within the living room which was not fully visible to us at the date of inspection.

-Hot water is provided by a hot water storage tank which is situated within a built in under eaves area to a first floor bedroom.
-This was noted to be insulated but the full extent of the tank was not visible to us.
+Hot water is provided by a hot water storage tank which is situated within a built in cupboard to the kitchen and was noted to be insulated.